exmelendez/web_project_4/README.md

 ### **Overview**

-This is a single page project title *Around The U.S.* The page is an interactive page where users can add, remove or like photos, while also updating their profile information with a modal.
+This is a single page project title *Around The U.S.* The page is an interactive page where users can add, remove or like photos, while also updating their profile information.

 ### Technologies/Languages Used
 * Figma